creativescala/creative-scala/src/pages/setup/terminal.md

-## Installing Terminal Software and a Text Editors
+## Installing Terminal Software and a Text Editor

 This section is our recommended setup for people new to programming, and describes how to setup Creative Scala with the terminal and a text editor.
 We need to install: